We’ve designed our support structures to work just as hard as our curriculum does.

 From the moment you step on campus for summer orientation, you’ll be supported by a myriad of professional and personal advisers who have all taken the same journey before you.

-On top of the counsel from your portfolio coach, you’ll also receive guidance from specialty advisers: Vanderbilt faculty who are prepared to guide you in exploring and choosing a specialty.
+On top of the counsel from your portfolio coach, you’ll also receive guidance from specialty advisers: Vanderbilt faculty who are prepared to guide you in exploring, choosing, and pursuing a specialty.

 As experts in their fields, these advisers will answer your specialty-related questions and share their personal experiences from their own specialty.
 They’ll also connect you with shadowing opportunities to let you experience firsthand what it’s like to work in a particular setting.